 What type of wood do you need to use to build a pikler triangle?

 The price also depends on the type of wood you chose to use.
-If you plan on making a pikler out of pine wood from Home Depot you’re setting yourself for a failure immediately.
+If you plan on making a pikler out of pine wood from Home Depot you’re setting yourself for failure immediately.

 I suggest you use birch, oak or maple – depending on the availability.